MTonyM/MTonyM.github.io/_pages/about.md

   - /about.html
 ---

-Yiming is a Post-bachelor graduate from [School of information Science and Technology, ShanghaiTech University](http://sist.shanghaitech.edu.cn/).
-His research interests are about **Medical Image Processing, Generative Model, Human Pose Transfer, Deeplearning Interpretability, Sparse Representation**.
+Yiming is a Post-bachelor graduated from [School of information Science and Technology, ShanghaiTech University](http://sist.shanghaitech.edu.cn/).
+Majored in Computer Science and his research interests are about **Medical Image Processing, Generative Model, Human Pose Transfer, Deeplearning Interpretability, Sparse Representation**.
 He is now a researcher in [AI Lab, Bytedance Inc.](https://ailab.bytedance.com/) During the working time, his skills in engineering improved obviously.
 And he is ready for an aboard study/research career.

-## HighLight
+## HighLights

 - __2019-10-17__:	I am available for now, looking for a ***Graduate by Research*** degree in ***Sydney***.
 - __2019-07-01__:	I just graduated from [School of information Science and Technology, ShanghaiTech University](http://sist.shanghaitech.edu.cn/).